 RescueTime tracks what you're working on and will let you know if you're trying to do too much at once or otherwise losing focus.
 We think it's one of the best time management apps for helping you stay on task.

-Toggl takes a simplistic approach to time management, with included tracking reminders, and idle detection to make sure the job gets done.
-It also has cross-platform support, so for example, time tracking can begin in the browser of a desktop PC, and then be stopped on a smartphone with time entries synced between devices; there are mobile apps and browser extensions to accomplish this.
+Toggl takes a simplistic approach to time management, with included tracking reminders, and idle detection to make sure the job gets done which can be especially useful for remote workers who find themselves getting distracted.
+It also has cross-platform support, so for example, time tracking can begin in the browser of a desktop PC, and then be stopped on a smartphone with time entries synced between devices; there are mobile apps and browser extensions to accomplish this, but you won’t have a large pick of the best browsers: only Chrome and Firefox are supported.

-Toggl also makes it simple to break down your hours worked, by either the project, by client or by the task, and can then analyze them to determine which is making the best return for the hours spent to facilitate maximizing profits.
+Toggl also makes it simple to break down your hours worked, by either the project, the client, or the task, and can then analyze them to determine which is making the best return for the hours spent to facilitate maximizing profits.
 The Toggl app is simple, but unfortunately, it does not support invoicing.

-Do you need a time management app that allays your privacy concerns about sending data cloud-wards?
-ManicTime is downloadable software that is run locally and keeps its data local, and does not connect to some remote server.
+Do you need a time management app that allays your privacy concerns about sending data to the cloud?
+ManicTime is downloadable software that is run locally and keeps its data local and does not connect to some remote server.
+You’ll be fine if you use Windows, macOS, and even Linux, but mobile support only extends to Android users so workers conducting business from their iOS devices won’t be able to benefit from it.

-Just like some other cloud-based solutions, it can automatically keep track of time spent, whether on a local file, or through a website.
+Just like the cloud-based solutions above, it can automatically keep track of time spent, whether on a local file, or through a website.
 ManicTime also integrates with task-based systems, like Github or Jira.
+The software can also be used for creating timesheets for workers who need to report back to a manager, for example those working on multiple projects simultaneously.

 ManicTime makes it easy to turn your tracked hours into custom reports, presenting any additional data you might require.
 These are formatted and ready for import into your preferred spreadsheet or invoicing software.

-If you like using ManicTime but decided you'd prefer a time management app with cloud functionality, there's a cloud-based version too.
+If you like using ManicTime but decided you'd prefer a time management app with cloud functionality, there's a cloud-based version too, which works on an ongoing subscription basis.

 Todoist is a simple but effective tool for desktop and mobile that lets you set recurring events and essential one-off tasks, and check them off once they're complete.
-You'll receive a schedule of jobs at the start of each day (unless you choose not to), enabling you to plan your time effectively.
+You'll receive a schedule of jobs at the start of each day (unless you choose not to), giving you a sneak peak of what lays ahead so you can prioritize your work according to your schedule and preferences.

 Tasks are collected in groups called 'Projects', though these might be more accurately called 'Activities'.
 The default options include shopping, personal, errands and work, and you can add or edit them to suit you.